Thursday, July 7, 2016

 “When patients with celiac sprue ingest gluten an…inflammatory response occurs that damages the mucosa of their intestines, resulting in maldigestion and malabsorption of food nutrients.”

-It takes a biopsy of the gut to diagnose Celiac Disease positively but even without it, lots of people have noticed health problems after eating gluten, and have made themselves better by cutting gluten out of their diet.
+It takes a biopsy of the gut to diagnose Celiac Disease positively but even without it, lots of people have noticed discomfort or problems after eating gluten, and have made themselves better by cutting gluten out of their diet.

 This isn’t a fad.
 It isn’t ‘all in their head.’
 It is estimated that 6% of Americans have full blown Celiac Disease.
 But an even greater number have some level of sensitivity to gluten.